New

 • Add depth to chocolate desserts like spiced cake or hot cocoa for a warm, unexpected twist.

-• Bright and bold with medium heat, this chili brings a vibrant lift to salsas, adobos and rubs.
-Perfect for adding lively flavor to soups, marinades and roasted vegetables.
+• Bright and bold with lively heat, this chili brings a vibrant lift to salsas, adobos and rubs.
+Perfect for adding bright flavor and sizzle to soups, marinades and roasted vegetables.

 Ingredients: